Extracting Meaningful Insights from Data using Exploratory Data Analysis

 Data Preparation & EDA

-Data is collected from various sources and loaded to data warehouse using Pentaho Data Integration.
-The Pentaho Data Integration Tool performs the cleansing, transformation, applying rules and stores in data warehouse.
+Data is collected from various sources and loaded to data warehouse using Pentaho+ Data Integration.
+The Pentaho Plus Data Integration Tool performs the cleansing, transformation, applying rules and stores in data warehouse.

 This data is further used for the exploratory data analysis, creating data pipeline and building model.